 An HDHP usually costs less than other plans, but comes with (as the name suggests) a higher deductible — the annual amount you pay before insurance kicks in.
 So while you might pay less at first, if a serious injury or illness arises, you could end up paying much more out of pocket for treatment than you would with other policies.

 If you use an HDHP, however, you typically qualify for a health savings account (HSA).
 Any funds you put into a HSA are exempt from federal income taxes and can be used toward your out-of-pocket medical costs.

 Probably the most flexible of all health insurance plans — you can often see whomever you wish, including specialists, with little to no restrictions.
 The downside: higher monthly premiums, higher up-front costs at appointments, and some minor headaches from keeping track of all your receipts.
 You may also get less money reimbursed for routine check-ups and preventative care.

 Consumer-driven health plan (CDHP)

 CDHPs use what's called a health reimbursement account — not to be confused with health savings account (we know, easier said than done) — a fund into which your employer deposits a certain annual amount.
 You can use your health reimbursement account to pay for medical expenses or even put toward another health plan.

->

-> Once you've used all the money in the account, you usually have to meet a certain deductible before full coverage begins.
-Unused cash can roll over to the next year.
+Once you've used all the money in the account, you usually have to meet a certain deductible before full coverage begins.
+Unused cash can generally roll over to the next year.

->

-> Essentially a last resort coverage if you need the lowest premium possible.
+Essentially a last resort coverage if you need the lowest premium possible.
 Policyholders typically pay thousands each year before their coverage kicks in.
 In short, it's backup to help ensure emergencies, surgeries, etc. don't totally wipe out your savings, but not much else.
 These plans often don't include prescriptions and are available only to those under 30.